shaysugg/SegmentedPageViewController/README.md

 ![Explanation Image](images/map.png)

 ## installation
-Just copy the 3 files [`SegmentedPageViewController` - `SPSegmentedControll` - `SPSegmentedControllItem`] of SegmentPageViewController directory into your project.
+Just copy these 3 files [`SegmentedPageViewController` - `SPSegmentedControll` - `SPSegmentedControllItem`] in `SegmentedPageViewControllerDemo/SegmentedPageViewController/` into your project.

 ## Usage Examples
 Here is a `SegmentedPageViewController` with 3 pages.